-Join Aaron F. Ross for an in-depth discussion in this video Laying out the scene, part of Creating Simulations in Maya Dynamics.
+Join Aaron F. Ross for an in-depth discussion in this video Laying out the scene, part of Maya Dynamics: Creating Simulations (2012).

 Let's take a quick look at laying out a scene for a Dynamic Simulation.…In the vast majority of scenes most of the geometry does not participate in the simulation.…Only things that are actually going to be touching each other and colliding are…going to need to be dynamic and everything else you probably just want to put…that on the layer and reference it to make it untouchable.…That's what I will do.…I am going to open up the Window>Outliner and you'll see down here I've got some groups.…I've got the alleyGroup which is the one lane that's going to be dynamic and…then I've got a bunch of other groups here.…